formsbyair/Documentation/docs/_posts/2020-07-31-login-ip-address-whitelist.md

 To enable, log in to the FormsByAir portal, go to Settings &gt; Profile and enter one or more IP addresses for **Login IP Address Whitelist**, then Save Changes.

 All login attempts from that point forward will be checked against the whitelist.
-If an IP address doesn't match, the user will not be able to log in.
+If a user's IP address doesn't match they won't be able to log in.

-This feature can be used in conjunction with **Two Factor Authentication** for a very high level of protection around the form data that we temporarily hold on your behalf.
+This feature can be used in conjunction with **Two Factor Authentication** for strict access control over the form data that we temporarily hold.

 Login IP Address Whitelisting does not apply to API Key access.